Table of contents

 - Step 1: Map your current workflows: Before you start updating, document all of your current HR processes.
 Talk to your human resource business partners (HRBPs) about any current bottlenecks, compliance gaps, or employee pain points so you know what to prioritize.

-- Step 4: Train your teams and roll out gradually: Instead of making all the changes once, opt for a phased rollout, and provide comprehensive training for all staff on how to use the new system.
+- Step 4: Train your teams and roll out gradually: Instead of making all the changes once, many organizations opt for a phased rollout, and provide comprehensive training for all staff on how to use the new system.
 Focus on the highest-priority items first and get them running efficiently before tackling larger projects.

 - Step 5: Monitor performance and optimize continuously: Use your system’s data analytics features to track key metrics and workflow efficiency.
 When bottlenecks or broken automations pop up, address them right away to build trust in the system.